+April 26, 2023: This is an advisory update on use of ChatGPT and related tools in end-of-term assignments.
+Please share it with faculty who may be facing these issues.
 As the Spring 2023 semester comes to a close, we expect increased student use of generative AI tools, especially text-generating tools like ChatGPT, in their course work.
 The Teaching with Generative Tools Working Group (TGT) has been exploring the issues related to these tools this semester, and while we do not yet have survey-level data, the majority of faculty we have talked with report student experimentation with these tools in their classes.

+March 27, 2023: This is an advisory update on use of ChatGPT in the classroom.
+Please share it with faculty who may be facing these issues.
 This is the first full semester where students have access to ChatGPT.
 The Provost’s office is hearing from faculty about students generating essays, test answers, and even written class discussion they submit as their own.
 As adoption grows, the question for faculty is how we respond to violations of academic integrity, while adapting to the genuine utility of these tools.

 The Teaching with Generative Tools (TGT) working group will address three questions:

-What has changed and might change in higher ed with generative tools?
+- What has changed and might change in higher ed with generative tools?

-How can faculty avoid potential negative effects of these tools on student learning?
+- How can faculty avoid potential negative effects of these tools on student learning?

-How can faculty take advantage of potential positive effects on student learning?
+- How can faculty take advantage of potential positive effects on student learning?